ukoloff/execjs-xtrn/README.md

 It is one more reason not to use ExecJS::Xtrn in production mode ;-)

+By default statistics is output in YAML format, but you can get `/rails/jsx.json` or `/rails/jsx.html`.

 ## Compatibilty

 Not every JavaScript code behaves identically in ExecJS and ExecJS::Xtrn.
 In most cases it depends on how